-If NO, then building a personal brand with a blog may intrigue you to think that what does a blog mean to a personal brand.
-A blog is a great platform to communicate, share, and express the views online and it helps businesses, brands, and entrepreneurs grow their online presence.
+A blog is a great platform to communicate, share, and express the views online, and it helps businesses, brands, and entrepreneurs grow their online presence.

 In this article, I’m going to express everything possible that might help you to start building your personal brand.
-In fact, I’ll dig a little deeper than that to explain that what a personal brand can do for you if you’re ready to understand it.
+In fact, I’ll dig a little deeper to explain that what the personal brand can do for you.

 Once in a while, I come across people that are so talented, but they have no idea what to do with their talent and, more importantly, they don’t think about turning their talent into a full-time living.

 That might start making sense for you now!

 What does talent have to do with a Personal brand?

 Now, it gets interesting.

 Your personal brand must reflect your PASSION and TALENT.

 The personal branding is a way of reshaping your passion into a business.

 In personal branding, your name turns to your brand name, your face becomes your logo, and your voice becomes the helpline for prospects and customers.